msink/kotlin-libui/docs/libui.ktx/-disposable/-init-.md

 `Disposable(alloc: CPointer<`[`T`](index.md#T)`>?)`

-Manages and owns all its native resources.
+Base class for all objects that have a holder reference to the native C resource(s).

 * Allocates one resource during construction, and may allocate some additional resources during operation.